-Species at Risk 5.5
+5.5 Species at Risk

-Species at Risk was selected as a VEC due to the potential to encounter Wood Turtle and Snapping Turtle (protected under the provincial and federal Species at Risk Acts) as the proposed project footprint is located in an area where their foraging habitat may exist.
-Butternut (protected under the provincial and federal Species at Risk Acts) has also been identified approximately 50 m from the project footprint.
-The potential to affect aquatic species at risk within the Saint John River has also been considered.
-This VEC has the potential to be affected from:
+Species at Risk was selected as a VEC due to the potential to encounter wood turtle (protected under the provincial and federal Species at Risk Acts) as the project footprint is located in an area where foraging habitat may exist.
+Five (5) bird species at risk/of conservation concern (Canada Warbler, Chimney Swift, Whip-poor Will, Sedge Wren and Purple Martin) were also identified as potentially inhabiting the area within the proposed project footprint This VEC has the potential to be affected from:

-- A change in habitat or loss of species at risk due to the activities associated with the construction of the WTP and intake/waterline; - A disruption of wood turtle or snapping turtle species during the construction of the WTP and intake/waterline; and, - Potential impingement/mortality of Atlantic Salmon, Shortnose Sturgeon, Atlantic Sturgeon, American Eel, Striped Bass and Yellow Lampmussel during the operations of the intake/waterline.
+- A change in habitat due to the activities associated with the construction of the WWTP and effluent lines; - A disruption of wood turtle species during the construction of the WWTP and effluent lines; and, - A potential disruption of bird species inhabiting the project footprint due to the construction of the WWTP may occur.

-Wood Turtles and Snapping Turtles could potentially be temporarily present within the project area during nesting migration and have the potential to be permanently and temporarily affected by the construction related activities for the WTP project.
+Species at risk identified could potentially be located within the assessment area and have the potential to be permanently and temporarily affected by the construction related activities for the WWTP project.
+Clearing and grubbing activities in particular will reduce the quality of habitat and food sources within the immediate area.
 The construction has the potential to affect the following:

-- The presence of humans, as well as vehicles and construction equipment, in the project area may cause disruption of sensitive wildlife activity and migration; and, - Heavy equipment use during the construction activities may cause direct injury or death of wildlife through collisions or destruction of food sources.
+- The presence of humans, as well as vehicles and construction equipment, in the project area may cause disruption of sensitive wildlife activity and migration; - Clearing and grubbing activities may remove wildlife habitat within the immediate project area; and, - Heavy equipment use during the construction activities may cause direct injury or death of wildlife through collisions or destruction of food sources.